liamheng/Annotation-free-Fundus-Image-Enhancement/README.md

 To set up your own dataset constructed like images/cataract_dataset.
 Note that the number of source images should be bigger than the number of target images, or you can design you own data loader.

+Use util/get_mask.py to get the mask of target and source, and place them into the dataset.

+For a cataract dataset, the architecture of the directory should be:

+--cataract_dataset

+​	--source

+​		--AB.jpg

+​	--source_mask

+​		--AB.png

+​	--target

+​		--A.jpg

+​	--target_mask

+​		--A.png

 ## Trained model's weight

 For the model of "An Annotation-free Restoration Network for Cataractous Fundus Images", please download the pretrained model from this link: